etn-ccis/blui-angular-workflows/login-workflow/docs/existing-project-integration.md

 | Self Registration   | the first screen of the self-registration flow         | `'/auth/register/create-account'` |
 | Support             | the contact/support screen                             | `'/auth/support'`                 |

+Any route url can be overwritten by altering the `AUTH_ROUTES` object.

 #### Provide API Services